bupt007/DynamicSpider/README.md

 Build a dynamic spider which can handle the dom parse and fetch urls

-The aim for this code is to learn how to use gevent in python and copy the main idea from https://github.com/pnigos/vulcan
+The aim for this code is to learn how to use gevent in python and refer the main idea from https://github.com/pnigos/vulcan

 Dependency: